schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 <spid-example lang="java" src="/direct-payment/src/main/java/no/spid/examples/ShopController.java" title="Create data to POST to /user/{userId}/charge"/>

 Notice the use of `signParams` to add the verified hash to the params map.
-This is helper method that wraps functionality in the Java client library:
+This is a helper method that wraps functionality in the Java client library:

 <spid-example lang="java" src="/direct-payment/src/main/java/no/spid/examples/BaseController.java" title="Creating the security helper"/>
 <spid-example lang="java" src="/direct-payment/src/main/java/no/spid/examples/BaseController.java" title="Signing parameters"/>